ryssbowh/pingu-forms-module/README.md

 Defines the default css classes for renderers

 ### Views
-Provides defualt views for renderers
+Provides default views for renderers